Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 More Apps to Help You Achieve a Healthier Lifestyle

-Exercise is an incredibly important part of living a healthier life and preventing certain lifestyle diseases.
+Exercise is an incredibly important part of living a healthier life, avoiding weight gain, and preventing certain lifestyle diseases.
 But there are also other ingredients required for creating a healthier you.

 Your mental health is extremely important too, and can even make a difference in your physical wellbeing.
 It’s great that technology can help restore your energy.
 Also, make sure to read about some of our favorite self-care apps to keep your mind feeling positive and help you reduce stress levels.